Cross-paper relevance

 While President's Rule was imposed only in Manipur, multiple states (Tamil Nadu, Kerala, Punjab, West Bengal) faced constitutional crises involving their Governors that raised latent Article 356 concerns.
 In Tamil Nadu, the Governor's prolonged withholding of bills (2021–2024) raised questions about whether this constituted a "failure of constitutional machinery" under Article 356 — or whether Article 356 was being threatened as a political weapon.

-The Supreme Court's April 2024 ruling (Tamil Nadu Governor case) and the subsequent November 2025 Presidential Reference ruling clarified the Governor's powers under Article 200 without triggering Article 356, suggesting that the courts prefer judicial remedies over the blunt instrument of President's Rule for bill-withholding disputes.
+The Supreme Court's April 2025 ruling (Tamil Nadu Governor case) and the subsequent November 2025 Presidential Reference ruling (2025 INSC 1333) clarified the Governor's powers under Article 200 without triggering Article 356, suggesting that the courts prefer judicial remedies (even limited ones) over the blunt instrument of President's Rule for bill-withholding disputes.
+Importantly, the November 2025 Advisory Opinion held that the Governor's decisions under Articles 200 and 201 are NOT justiciable pre-enactment — narrowing even this judicial avenue.

 UPSC angle: Prelims — Article 356 as last resort; Bommai safeguards.
 Mains — critically examine the multi-state Governor controversies of 2024–2025 in the context of Article 356; when, if ever, would withholding of Governor's assent constitute "failure of constitutional machinery"?